Ivory (wrestler): Personal life

-Moretti was born In Los Angeles, California and raised in Inglewood, California She has three siblings: two brothers and one sister.
-She studied public relations at the University of Southern California (USC), and she was a cheerleader for the Los Angeles Express of the United States Football League in the mid-1980s.
+Moretti was born in Los Angeles, California and raised in Inglewood, California She has three siblings: two brothers and one sister.
+She studied public relations at the University of Southern California (USC), and she was a cheerleader for the Los Angeles Express of the United States Football League (USFL) in the mid-1980s.
 Prior to beginning her career in wrestling, Moretti worked as a make-up artist for the cosmetic brand Revlon.

 After leaving WWE, Moretti began working in the landscaping industry.
 Moretti also worked with her niece to help the pet population affected by Hurricane Katrina.
 In addition, Moretti volunteered for an organization called Best Friends Animal Society, which is a no-kill animal shelter (a shelter that does not euthanize to control animal populations) in Utah.
 She also worked with her local animal shelter on San Juan Island in northwestern Washington, where she has resided since 2000.
 While working at the shelter, she met her eventual business partner Jessica Ray, with whom she opened Downtown Dog in 2007.
 The facility is an animal daycare, as well as a training, grooming, and cat boarding company located in Friday Harbor, Washington.
 In June 2007, they expanded the business to include veterinary care and later the Bow Wow Bus, which takes the dogs on outings.
 Moretti has taken classes to learn how to groom animals and now grooms them as part of the business.